-CA holds both a Middle School and Upper School Student Government Association.
-Officers elected by vote of the Middle and Upper School student body are President, Vice President, Secretary, Treasurer, Historian and Class Representatives.
+CA holds Student Government Association for students in grades 6-12.
+Officers are elected by vote of the Upper School student body.
+Offices include: President, Vice President, Secretary, Treasurer, Historian and Class Representatives.
 Elections will be announced in advance and campaign speeches will be presented prior to elections.
 Students wishing to run for office must complete and submit the appropriate intent form to the SGA sponsor by the date requested.
 Once elected, officers must attend regular meetings, are held to a set of SGA standards, and must remain in good academic standing throughout their term.